Scattering for wave equations with sources close to the lightcone and prescribed radiation fields: Introduction

-where $\psi_{asym}$ is an approximate solution, and constructed, guided by the forward solution, by interpolating between a second order expansion $\psi_{rad}$, given in \eqref{eq:secondorderapproximatesource2}, in place of \eqref{eq:139}, in the wave zone, and a homogeneous solution $\psi_{hom}$ in the interior:
+where $\psi_{asym}$ is an approximate solution, and constructed, guided by the forward solution, by interpolating between a second order expansion $\psi_{rad}$ in the wave zone, and a homogeneous solution $\psi_{hom}$ in the interior:

 Here $\chi=\chi(\tminusr/r^{1/2})$ is a smooth cutoff close to the lightcone, and $\phi_{1,\infty}=\phi_{1,\infty}[N]$ and $\phi_{2,\infty}=\phi_{2,\infty}[M]$ are solutions to $\Box\psi=0$ in the interior $t>|x|$, which are \emph{homogeneous} in $(t,x)$ of degree $-1$, and $-2$, respectively, and only determined from the functions